2017 King George VI and Queen Elizabeth Stakes: The contenders

 The race attracted a field of ten runners, seven from England, two from Ireland and one from Argentina.
 There were no challengers from continental Europe.

 In the build-up to the race it seemed likely that the 2016 winner Highland Reel, trained in Ireland by Aidan O'Brien, would start favourite but the complexion of the race changed when John Gosden announced that the leading three-year-old filly Enable, the winner of the Epsom Oaks and Irish Oaks would contest the race.
 The other Irish contender was Highland Reel's stablemate Idaho who had won the Hardwicke Stakes at Royal Ascot in June.
-The other international challenger was Sixties Song, a winner of several major races in South America.
+The other international challenger was Sixties Song, winner of the Gran Premio Carlos Pellegrini and Gran Premio Latinoamericano in South America.
 John Gosden also entered Jack Hobbs the winner of the Irish Derby and the Sheema Classic as well as the Huxley Stakes winner Maverick Wave, who appeared to be the designated pacemaker.
 The other four runners were Ulysses (winner of the Eclipse Stakes), Benbatl (Hampton Court Stakes), My Dream Boat (Princess of Wales's Stakes) and Desert Encounter (Buckhounds Stakes).

 Enable was made the 5/4 favourite ahead of Highland Reel at 9/2, Jack Hobbs on 11/2, Idaho on 8/1 and Ulysses on 9/1.